 Use connectors to connect multiple irrigation systems for your garden so you can turn the system on and let it run throughout the garden for less work.
 If you are unable to water your entire garden, think about watering those beds that may be difficult to reach.

-You can automate your watering system by using a wifi or timer-controlled device.
+You can automate your watering system by using.
 When you have your irrigation system in place, you can take full advantage of it by letting the system handle all the watering for you.

 You can turn your system on remotely using a timer or a wifi-enabled device, even if you are away from home.
 You can let your irrigation system handle the watering for you.